unChaz/sci-fi-5e/srd/classes/brute.md

 Starting at 5th level, your speed increases by 10 feet while you aren’t wearing heavy armor.

+#### Heavily Armored

+Starting at 5th level, you gain proficiency with heavy armor.

 #### Feral Instinct

 By 7th level, your instincts are so honed that you have advantage on initiative rolls.

 Additionally, if you are surprised at the beginning of combat and aren’t incapacitated, you can act normally on your first turn, but only if you enter your rage before doing anything else on that turn.

 \page

 #### Brutal Critical

 Beginning at 9th level, you can roll one additional weapon damage die when determining the extra damage for a critical hit with a melee attack.